-Tryout Qualifications for 2015-2016 Masked Rider Candidates:
+Tryout Qualifications for 2023-2024 Masked Rider Candidates:

 - Undergraduate students must be enrolled in a minimum of 12 semester hours; graduate students must be enrolled in a minimum of 9 semester hours.

-- Must have a minimum cumulative grade point average of 2.75 (GPAs are not rounded up and adjusted cumulative GPA is not used)
+- Must have a minimum cumulative grade point average of 2.75 at Texas Tech (GPAs are not rounded up and adjusted cumulative GPA is not used)

 - Must have considerable equestrian experience.

-- Graduation will not occur before May 2016.
+- Graduation will not occur before May 2024.

 - Must plan on being in Lubbock during the summer following selection.

 - Must be willing to accept all responsibilities of the position, which include year-round public relations activities.

 - Must be insurable to drive the Masked Rider truck.

 - Must pass a criminal background check.

 (Masked Rider Assistants must also meet above qualifications.)

 Opens: Febraury 2, 9:00 AM

 Location: Masked Rider Room, 2nd floor of SUB